 - Makes environmental sustainability part of your life.

 Like the AMA’s guide, My Green Doctor focuses on the easy steps that can be taken by even the smallest medical practices.
 The resource is physician-written and evidence-based.
-Offices receive a waiting room certificate for registering, plus lots of tips for having a successful green team.
+Physician practices get a waiting room certificate for registering, plus lots of tips for having a successful green team.

 Physicians might balk at one more thing to do, but Dr. Sack points out the doctor’s essential contribution is to get the ball rolling.